Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: Methodology

-$T(t)$ denotes the accumulated transmittance along the ray $\mathbf{r}$.
-For implementation, a discrete set of samples is utilized to approximate the integral, with stratified sampling ensuring a continuous representation of the scene.
-The adaptation of the rendering equation for this discrete approximation is articulated as follows:
+where $T(t)$ is the accumulated transmittance along the ray.
+For practical implementation, the integral is approximated by sampling $N$ discrete points along the ray at positions $t_i$, spaced by $\delta_i = t_{i+1} - t_{i}$.
+This discretization maintains a continuous scene representation, and the rendering equation becomes: